 From head to toe, the Return to Work staff can get you back to a productive, functional life.

 Our Staff The Return to Work program is staffed by a multidisciplinary group with extensive hands-on patient treatment experience.
-All of our therapists have specialty skills in addition to industrial medicine including sports medicine, orthopedics, geriatrics, manual therapy, and chronic pain.
+All of our therapists have an additional specialty skill in addition to industrial medicine including sports medicine, orthopedics, geriatrics, manual therapy, hand therapy, and chronic pain programming.
 The experience level and integration of other specialty area practices give this team a unique perspective to tailor programming to the specific needs of the clients we serve.

 What is a work conditioning or work hardening program?
 These are 4-8 week functional restoration programs specifically designed for clients to increase strength, endurance, and flexibility while incorporating job- specific task training.
 Work conditioning is a 1-3 hour program 2-3 days per week.
 Work hardening is a 2-4 hour program 3-5 days per week.
 All are designed to meet specific job needs of the client.